 Houseman’s hiring was not hidden from the State Department, which is where, according to his autobiography, he was interviewed by both Robert Sherwood and William J. (“Wild Bill”) Donovan, the wartime head of the Office of Strategic Services, the precursor to the Central Intelligence Agency (CIA).
 It appears that the State Department and the Office of the Coordinator of Information, the future OSS and CIA, did not have initially any objections to Houseman being hired.

 The later promoters of the John Houseman myth as a supporter of accurate news reporting and a symbol of VOA’s journalistic objectivity would be shocked to know that he was hired by the head of the U.S. intelligence agency in a meeting held in one of the State Department buildings, which may have also had the office of the Coordinator of Information.
-It is not clear whether any career U.S. diplomats participated in the meeting, but the chief of the U.S. spying agency did.
+It is not clear whether any career U.S. diplomats participated in the meeting.
 If one is to believe how John Houseman described the meeting, the spy agency chief asked him to create the future Voice of America for propaganda warfare.

 Such were the beginnings of the Voice of America.
 Its initial mission was to launch propaganda operations against Nazi Germany, Japan, and other fascist Axis regimes.
 What the U.S. intelligence service, the Pentagon, and the State Department may not have anticipated was the inclusion of Soviet propaganda in VOA broadcasts under Houseman and his immediate successors.